 The use of Drug Recognition "Experts"

 You might be thinking that following this story, the Cobb County DUI task force took steps to address the problem; you would be wrong.
 Their response was that the individuals probably had something in their system, but it just wasn't detected by the tests.
-In other words, the officer was better able to detect the presence of an illegal than the lab.
+In other words, the officer was better able to detect the presence of an illegal substance than the lab.

 The problem with DRE trained officers is just beginning

-The title of Atlanta story was "The Drug Whisperer: Drivers arrested while stone cold sober".
+The title of the Atlanta story was "The Drug Whisperer: Drivers arrested while stone cold sober".
 If you're thinking this is something that happened in Georgia, and it couldn't happen here in Waco, Texas, think again.
 The training everyone receives is the same; which means it's just as bad everywhere.

 You can expect this to be a continuing problem.
 More officers are receiving their DRE "certification", so more of these evaluations are being done.
 The use of marijuana also appears to be on the rise, since it is more "socially acceptable."
 That means officers are stopping drivers who they believe have smoked marijuana, but they don't have a quick test to perform to determine whether they are intoxicated.
 The default is to conduct a blood draw, but by then you have been arrested.